laiquet/idtrackerai-enhanced/docs/source/user_guide/usage.rst

     identification_image_size = ''

 .. note::
     There are alternative ways of transferring or matching identities between videos.
-Check the tool `idmatcher.ai <https://gitlab.com/polavieja_lab/idmatcherai>`_.
-To use this tool, the size of the identification images needs to be the same for all the videos.
+Check :ref:`idmatcher.ai`, to use this tool the size of the identification images needs to be the same for all the videos.
 In the future, idmatcher.ai project will be merged into idtracker.ai

 File example
 ------------